The secrets to cheap last-minute flight deals: Here’s how to save

 You can get a value of more than 1 cent per point if you have certain cards and redeem your points to book airfare through a bank travel site like the Chase Ultimate Rewards Travel Portal or Citi ThankYou Travel Portal.
-This is my favorite method because there are no blackout dates, and it can actually get you a better deal than transferring points to an airline to book an award flight if a ticket is inexpensive.
-It’s easy to do and works similarly to 3rd-party sites like Orbitz or Expedia.
+This is my favorite method, because there are no blackout dates, and it can actually get you a better deal than transferring points to an airline to book an award flight if a ticket is inexpensive.
+It’s easy to do and works similarly to third-party sites like Orbitz or Expedia.

 |Chase Ultimate Rewards Card||How Much Are Points Worth Toward Travel?|

-|Chase Sapphire Reserve||1.5 cents|
+|Chase Sapphire Reserve®||1.5 cents|

-|Ink Business Preferred Credit Card||1.25 cents|
+|Ink Business Preferred® Credit Card||1.25 cents|

-|Ink Business Cash Credit Card||1 cent|
+|Ink Business Cash℠ Credit Card||1 cent|

-|Ink Business Unlimited Credit Card||1 cent|
+|Ink Business Unlimited℠ Credit Card||1 cent|

-|Chase Freedom||1 cent|
+|Chase Freedom®||1 cent|

-|Chase Freedom Unlimited||1 cent|
+|Chase Freedom Unlimited®||1 cent|

 Be sure to compare the airfare you found on Google Flights with the prices on the bank portal.
 They’re usually the same, but if not, it’s worth a call to see if you can get the same rate.

-You can also redeem AMEX Membership Rewards points for airfare through the AMEX Travel Portal at a rate of 1 cent per point.
+You can also redeem Amex Membership Rewards points for airfare through the Amex Travel Portal at a rate of 1 cent per point.
 But here’s another handy trick to save money (and points) if you have The Business Platinum Card® from American Express.

-As an AMEX Business Platinum cardholder you get:
+As an Amex Business Platinum cardholder, you get:

-- 35% of your points back for ALL First Class or Business Class flights booked through the AMEX travel portal
+- 35% of your points back for ALL first or business class flights booked through the Amex Travel Portal

-- 35% of your points back for all flights, including coach tickets, booked with your selected airline through the AMEX travel portal
+- 35% of your points back for all flights, including coach tickets, booked with your selected airline through the Amex travel portal

 This perk can really soften the blow of having to pay for an expensive last-minute ticket with points.
-Be sure to check out Meghan’s post on how she saved over 120,000 AMEX Membership Rewards points last year on flight bookings by having the AMEX Business Platinum.

 Or, pay with your Chase Sapphire Reserve – you’ll get up to $300 in annual travel credit for purchases with airlines, hotels, online travel agencies, and more.